k-rns/2020-05-22-WHOI-online/index.md

 <h2 id="setup">Setup</h2>
 <p>
   To participate in this workshop, you will need access to the software described below.
 In addition you will need an up-to-data web browser.
-The setup instructions for the Data Carpentry Ecology workshops (with Python) can be found <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html">here</a>.
+Set-up instructions for your software can be found <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html">here</a> (Instructions from Data Carpentry Ecology workshops-with Python) .
 From these instructions install:
   <ul>
     <li>A spreadscheet program</li>
     <li>Python and Jupyter notebooks</li>